Solar panels on the rooftop of LUT University

 Created 18.4.2023

-This article's Finnish version was first published in February 2019 and will soon be updated.
+This article's Finnish version was first published in February 2019 and has been updated in June 2023.

 "Finland’s advantage is its low atmospheric temperature, which improves the efficiency of solar photovoltaic cells.
 The colder it gets, the better the solar panels work.
 Solar panels can also withstand snow loads if they are installed following directions.
 The system can also be coupled with the electricity grid, and the devices are relatively low-cost and easy to install,” explains LUT’s Associate Professor Antti Kosonen